subodh-kasaudhan/subodh-kasaudhan/README.md

-- 🌱 I’m currently exploring Frontend development and and .....
+- 🌱 I’m currently exploring Frontend development
 - 📫 You can reach out to me through email: ksubodh20@iitk.ac.in
 - Keep calm and do coding⚡
 <br>